billsidea/bambu-poop-sorter/README.md

 - **paho-mqtt** - This is a package that provides the [mqtt](https://mqtt.org/) functionality that allows **bambu-poop-sorter** to consume data from the printer.
 Details can be found [here](https://github.com/eclipse-paho/paho.mqtt.python).

 - **webcolors** - Although not yet used to provide end-user functionality in **bambu-poop-sorter**, I am planning to use it to provide additional sorting capabilities in the future.
-Details can be found [here](https://webcolors.readthedocs.io/en/stable/).
+Details can be found [here](https://webcolors.readthedocs.io/en/stable/) and [here](https://github.com/ubernostrum/webcolors).

+- **platformdirs** - This is used for determining the proper locations for certain config and log files based on your OS.
+Details can be found [here](https://platformdirs.readthedocs.io/en/latest/) and [here](https://github.com/tox-dev/platformdirs).

 # Hardware Requirements